 Sticks for Soldiers Lacrosse Classic

 Begun in 2006 with just 6 teams, the idea came from long-time lacrosse player, coach and youth advocate Mike Voucas.
-Supported by Fairfield Ludlowe Head Coach Chris Parisi and a number of dedicated volunteers, the tournament has raised $455,000 in 9 years.
+Supported by Fairfield Ludlowe Head Coach Chris Parisi and a number of dedicated volunteers, the tournament has raised over $1,000,000 in 14 years.
 Held always on Thanksgiving Saturday, it is now an anticipated regional fall-ball competition.
 Early years' saw the tournament lend its financial support to other noted organizations like baseball player Barry Zito's "Strikeouts For Troops" and the Wounder Warrior Project.

 In 2011, recognizing the 10th anniversary of 9/11, nearly 40 teams were entered in the tournament and for the first time, it includes a girls lacrosse division.
 Jim Tommins took over the reins as lead organizer and tourament chairman from Mike Voucas.
 Mike was recognized for his volunteer effort starting the tournament and was named the Man of the Year by the Connecticut High School Lacrossee Coaches Association.
 The tournament had a mid-day ceremony to honor the beneficiaries.
 The date was Saturday, November 26th at Fairfield Ludlowe High School.